CausalML/adversarial-ope/README.md

 ## Data

-The experiment runs on synthetic data, which is generated via the `build_datasets.py` script.
+The main experiments run only on synthetic data, which is generated via the `build_datasets.py` script.
 See execution details below.

+The additional sepsis investigation uses a blackbox sepsis management simulator that was trained using electronic health record data from the MIMIC-III dataset (Johnson et al. (2016)).
+See setup instructions below for details on how to obtain, and our paper for biliographical details.

 ## Code